ambient-innovation/django-ai-kit-auth/README.md

 ### Linting

-Python code should be formatted by black
+Python code should be formatted by black, typescript code by eslint.